Joseph-33/GraspTools/README.md

-# GraspTools
+# MCDHFTools
-A collection of tools that can provide assistance for the program GRASP, please cite if used.
+A collection of tools that can provide assistance for the program GRASP and other MCDHF-based programs, please cite if used.

 ## Node counter and python plotter (nodecounter.py/ waveanalysis.py)